Few-Shot Learning with Class Imbalance: Experiments

-\paragraph{Effect of Class Imbalance with Standard Meta-Training.} Figure~\ref{fig balanced_vs_imbalanced} highlights the crux of the class-imbalance problem at the support set level.
-Specifically, the figure shows \emph{standard} meta-trained FSL models \citep{Vinyals2017matching} and pre-trained baselines, evaluated on the balanced 5-shot 5-way task and three imbalanced tasks.
-We observe that introducing even a small level of imbalance (linear 4-6-shot 5-way, $\rho=1.5$) produces a significant\footnote{Non-overlapping 95\% confidence intervals indicate `significant' performance difference.} performance difference for 6 out of 13 algorithms, compared with the balanced 5-shot task.
+In the first set of experiments, we highlight the magnitude of the CIFSL problem with Standard meta-training.
+We meta-trained all the models using the standard (balanced) episodic meta-training schedule (5-shot 5-way), and then we meta-evaluated them on both balanced and imbalanced tasks under various imbalance distributions.
+The results are reported in Figure~\ref{fig balanced_vs_imbalanced} and demonstrate the crux of CIFSL problem.
+Specifically, the figure shows that even a small level of imbalance (linear 4-6-shot 5-way, $\rho=1.5$) produces a significant\footnote{Non-overlapping 95\% confidence intervals indicate `significant' performance difference.} performance drop for 7 out of 11 models.
 The average accuracy drop is $-1.5\%$ for metric-based models and $-8.2\%$ for optimization-based models.
-On tasks with a larger imbalance (1-9shot random, $\rho=9.0$), the performance drops by an average $-8.4\%$ for metric-based models and $-18.0\%$ for optimization-based models compared to the balanced task.
-Interestingly, despite the additional 12 samples in the support set in 1-9shot step tasks with 1 minority class ($\rho=9.0$), the performance drops by $-5.0\%$ on the balanced task with 25 support samples in total.
+On tasks with a larger imbalance (1-9shot random, $\rho=9.0$) the effect is even more evident, with a drop of $-8.4\%$ for metric-based models and $-17.1\%$ for optimization-based models.
+Optimization-based methods and fine-tune baselines suffer more as they use conventional supervised loss functions in the inner-loop which are known to be particularly susceptible to imbalance \cite{Buda2018imbalance,Johnson2019imbalance,Japkowicz2002imbalance}.
+Interestingly, despite the additional 12 samples in the support set in 1-9shot step tasks with 1 minority class ($\rho=9.0$), the average model performance drops by $-5.0\%$ to the balanced task with 25 samples.
+Note that, although all methods are susceptible to class imbalance, some are more robust.
+Matching Net, Relation Net, and DKT perform better than the others with an average drop of only $-5\%$ on the task with largest imbalance.
+Training on balanced tasks, renders evaluation on imbalanced tasks out-of-distribution \cite{Lee2020baysiantaml}.
+In section~\ref{sec exp random-shot}, we explore another meta-training procedure, Random-Shot, that exposes models to imbalanced tasks before testing.